Rajnath Singh to represent India at SCO meet in Tashkent

 India feels that as an SCO member, it will be able to play a major role in addressing the threat of terrorism in the region.

 It is also keen on deepening its security-related cooperation with the SCO and its Regional Anti-Terrorism Structure (RATS) which specifically deals with issues relating to security and defence.
-(AGENCIES)
+(PTI)

 Editorial